Epidemiology and global health

 Equitable research partnerships with researchers and clinicians in LMICs

-Members of the Florey Institute have high quality established partnerships with teams in a number of LMICs, including in Africa in The Gambia, Ghana, Malawi, Zambia and Zimbabwe, and in Asia in India, Nepal, Bangladesh and Sri Lanka.
+Members of the Florey Institute have high quality established partnerships with teams in a number of LMICs, including in Africa in The Gambia, Ghana, Malawi, South Africa, Uganda, Kenya, Zambia and Zimbabwe, and in Asia in India, Nepal, Bangladesh and Sri Lanka.

-We share expertise and resources in an equitable manner, as well as contributing wherever possible to local research capacity-building and promoting South-South cooperation and partnerships.
+We regard respect for the autonomy and best interests of the LMIC researchers as central to these partnerships, and share expertise and resources in an equitable manner, as well as contributing wherever possible to building local research capacity and promoting south-south cooperation and partnerships.

 Reducing the burden of infections and AMR in LMICs

-We will provide platforms that bring together experts across a range of disciplines to discuss, develop, and share best practice, and develop mechanisms to explore and promote the exchange of methods and learnings between partners and/or countries.
+We will provide platforms that bring together experts across a range of disciplines to discuss, develop, and share best practice.
+We will develop mechanisms to explore and promote the exchange of methods and learnings between partners / countries.
+For example, developing and implementing frameworks of engagement that promote, where applicable, the application of learnings in one theme / expertise area and setting to another (e.g. from a LMIC partner to the UK context)

 Informed and intelligent pathogen surveillance

-The future of infectious disease control relies upon forecasting emerging public health issues and responding to these before they become unmanageable.
+The future of infectious disease control relies upon forecasting emerging public health issues and responding to these before they become unmanageable, and upon ensuring prevention and treatment programmes targeted ongoing issues are evidence-based / data driven.

 To achieve the goal of sustainable infectious disease control, we will use a combination of sequencing- and phylogenetic-based methods of discovery to identify shifts in pathogen biology and drug resistance patterns.

-We will improve the interpretation of this data in global, national and sub-national model calibrations.
+We will improve the interpretation of these data in global, national and sub-national model calibrations.